hcientist/OnlinePythonTutor/v3/docs/user-FAQ.md

 However, note that since primitives are **immutable** and thus behave identically regardless of aliasing, it doesn't matter whether they're rendered in the stack or heap.

+Update on 2013-01-06: I've just added a drop-down menu option with two choices:
+"inline primitives and nested objects" versus "render all objects on the heap".
+If you want to render all objects on the heap, select the latter option.
+To avoid too many arrows being drawn, also toggle the "draw references using arrows" option to "use text labels for references".

 #### Unicode strings look weird or broken